ibm-cloud-docs/discovery-data/sources.md

 -  [Web crawl](/docs/discovery-data?topic=discovery-data-sources#connectwebcrawlpublic)
 -  [Uploading data](/docs/discovery-data?topic=discovery-data-upload-data)

+You cannot crawl the supported data sources from a {{site.data.keyword.discoveryshort}} service instance that is hosted in the Seoul data center.
+{: note}

 You can connect to a data source using the {{site.data.keyword.discoveryshort}} tooling.
 The {{site.data.keyword.discoveryshort}} tooling provides a simplified method of connection that requires less understanding of the source systems.
 Consult the following process overview to see which sections to read next:

 1. Read the [Data source requirements](/docs/discovery-data?topic=discovery-data-sources#public-requirements).